jbakse/cairn_blog/docs/_posts/2017-03-19-medium-to-blender.md

 	</div>
 </div>

-[a few things about the steps]

-Our art style for Cairn is low-poly so we can crank up the simplification.
-I reduced the number of vertices by 97%.
-That makes our model pretty chunky, but we'll be able to smooth that out later.
+There are a few different options when decimating.
+I typically stick to the dafaults and reduce the target number of faces.
+In the case of this mesh I can do some selections and run decimations on indiviual shattered pieces.
+This allows me to keep more detail in the face while greatly reducing the geometry for the smaller shards.
+Our art style for Cairn is low-poly so we can do some extreme decimation.
+I reduced the number of faces by 97%.
+That makes our model pretty chunky, but we'll smooth that out later in Blender.
 Decimate however much you need.

-The other thing we need to do is fix the vertex normals.
-It's also an easy fix using the [blah blah] tool.

 <div class="floatbreak"></div>
-[menu]
+The other thing we need to do is fix those normals.
+It's also an easy fix using the Normalize Vertex Normals filter.

-[Filters/Normals, Curvatures, and Orientation/Normalize Vertex Normals] Normalize Face Normals There's no confirmation or dialog and you won't notice any difference in Meshlab, but the normalization worked.
+Run `Normalize Vertex Normals` : Filters/Normals, Curvatures, and Orientation/ Normalize Vertex Normals.
+There is no confirmation or dialog and you won't notice any difference in Meshlab, but the normalization worked.
 {:.step}

-Then we're good to go, export your mesh as an `.obj` and we can move on Blender.
+Then we're good to go, export your mesh as an `.obj` and move on to Blender.

 ## Finishing touches in Blender